VikasMishraManit/HotelService/tutorial.md

 ## Definitions

-ORM : Object Relational Mapper ( for rdbms data) ,
+ORM : Object Relational Mapper ( for rdbms data).
 ODM : Object document mapper (for document data like mongodb)

 ORM/ODM is a library which enables us to write db interactions in native language.